sercp

 .sercp -r

-.sercp -r /path/to
+.sercp -r /path/into

 Send file from PC